Weak-Driven Learning: How Weak Agents make Strong Agents Stronger: Method: WMSS

+\modelname{} is our practical instantiation of weak-driven learning.
+It consists of two modules: \textbf{Weak-Driven Joint-Logit Training (WD-JT)}, the core mechanism that converts weak-model confusion into gradient signal through logit mixing, and \textbf{Weak-Driven Discrepancy Selection (WD-DS)}, an auxiliary module that uses weak--strong entropy discrepancies to identify hard or high-discrepancy samples for continued learning.

-In this section, we describe how a weak agent can be leveraged to further strengthen a strong agent. \paragraph{Weak and strong agent initilization.} In \modelname, the weak agent $\mathcal{M}_{\mathrm{weak}}$ (a.k.a.\ $\mathcal{M}_{\mathrm{ref}}$) is initialized from the base checkpoint and co-trained with the strong agent during joint training.
-We begin with \textbf{Phase 1 (Initialization)}: starting from a base model $\mathcal{M}_0$, we perform standard SFT to obtain $\mathcal{M}_1$, and set
+In this section, we describe how \modelname{} operationalizes weak-driven learning to further strengthen a strong agent. \paragraph{Weak and strong agent initialization.} In \modelname, the weak agent $\mathcal{M}_{\mathrm{weak}}$ is initialized from a historical checkpoint and provides weak logits during WD-JT.
+We begin with \textbf{Phase~1 (Initialization)}: starting from a base model $\mathcal{M}_0$, we perform standard SFT to obtain $\mathcal{M}_1$, and set